JetBrains/guide/site/tips/jump-to-recent-files/index.md

 ---
 date: 2023-09-28
-title: How to Quickly Jump to Recent Files in any JetBrains IDE
+title: Use Recent Files
 topics:
   - ide
   - navigation
   - platform
 author: hs
-subtitle: >-
-  Are you tired of hunting for that crucial file buried in your project?
-Say goodbye to the hassle with these IDE shortcuts and tips.
-Jump to recent files effortlessly in JetBrains IDEs like IntelliJ IDEA, PyCharm, PhpStorm, WebStorm, GoLand, CLion, RubyMine, and more!
+subtitle: Jump to any of the files you've been using recently in your JetBrains IDE.
 thumbnail: ./thumbnail.png
 obsoletes:
   - /go/tips/recent-files/